BartSte/nvim-project-marks/README.md

   --   this feature, nothing will happen. mappings = true,

+  -- If set to true, the "mark" and "delmarks" command are replaced by the -- "Mark" and "DelMarks" using `cnoreabbrev`.
+This is useful when you rely on -- `lualine.marks_optimized` function, as the "Mark" and "DelMarks" commands -- will refresh lualine. abbreviations = false,

   -- Message to be displayed when jumping to a mark. message = 'Waiting for mark...'
 })